Kong Ming (Water Margin): Campaigns and death

-The Kong brothers are appointed as chief guardians of Liangshan's central camp after the 108 Stars came together in what is called the Grand Assembly.
-They are in effect the bodyguards of Lu Junyi, just like Lü Fang and Guo Sheng are to Song Jiang.
-Kong Ming participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+After the 108 Heroes are fully assembled, the Kong brothers are appointed as guardians of the central camp to oversee the protection of the commanders whenever Liangshan forces go to battle.
+Kong Ming participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-Soon after the battle of Hangzhou in the campaign against Fang La, Kong Ming falls sick and dies of illness.
+During the final campaign against Fang La's rebel forces, Kong Ming falls sick after the battle of Hangzhou and eventually succumbs to illness.